Minnesota Hourly Paycheck Calculator

 How Your Minnesota Paycheck Works

-Your net equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA, federal income tax, and Minnesota state withholding.
-Because there’s no municipal wage tax, there’s no city/town withholding line.
-The calculator itemizes hours, rates, taxable wages, all withholdings, deductions, and final take-home.
+Your net pay equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions, then minus FICA, federal income tax, and Minnesota state withholding.
+Because Minnesota has no municipal wage tax, there’s no city withholding line.
+The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and final take-home pay.

 - Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, deductions.